Ernyoke/fractal-erosion/README.md

 ## Running the application

-If the build was successfully, in the root folder we should have a binary executable with the name of `fractals`.
+If the build was successfully, in the `bin` folder we should have a binary executable with the name of `fractals`.
 We can simply execute it as this: `./fractals`.

 ## Credits
 * FractalErosionWPF: [gitlab](https://gitlab.com/BCBlanka/FractalErosionWPF/tree/master/FractaliWPF/FractaliWPF)